OrbitLabsDAO/buildingblocksreporting/README.md

 # Management Portal

 This the admin for building block.

+If you want to build a local instance of this then please check INSTALL.md in the docs folder